 I currently have dentures.
 Can I switch to dental implants?

 Most people who are currently wearing removable dentures can switch to dental implants.
 Some denture wearers find it hard to adjust to wearing a removable prosthesis.
-Additionally, some people wear them for years then decide they want their denture to be more stable.
+Additionally, some people wear them for years and then decide they want their dentures to be more stable.
 If you suffer from bone loss, which is a common condition denture wearers face, a bone graft may be needed to build back up the jaw bone.
 If you have a good amount of bone, then we will plan out your treatment and schedule you for the surgical placement of the implants.

 How do dental implants prevent bone loss?

 Without the tooth root, the underlying bone will begin to break down, and bone loss occurs.
 A dental implant not only supports a dental prosthesis but it also replaces the tooth root.
 When you chew or bite, the implant is able to provide enough stimulation in the bone, allowing it to regenerate.
 A dental implant-supported prosthesis is the only tooth replacement solution that will prevent bone loss.